inzombiak/MinkowskiSum/README.md

 aware that this is not an optimal implementation, just an implementation.

-Note 2: I had a lot of difficulty understanding the paper by Baram, mostly what the collision/intersection tests are for (probably because M-sum is for collision detection itself so seems odd to use another collision detection method to build somethign thats used for collision detection).
+Note 2: I had a lot of difficulty understanding the paper by Baram, mostly what the collision/intersection tests are for (probably because M-sum is for collision detection itself so seems odd to use another collision detection method to build something that’s used for collision detection).
 I've managed to get this program to work for a lot of cases, but there are still bugs.
 I'll come back to it later and try to fix them.
 Also, I left commented code in there in case changes cause bugs.

 I'll probably add buttons later, but until then

 ## Controls:
  * Q - switches between drawing and selecting mode.
-When drawing a little red dot will follow the cursor
+When drawing, a little red dot will follow the cursor
  * Drawing Mode:
    * Left Click - place vertex
-   * Space - links the verices in the order they were placed.
-Note: Theres no testing for non-simple polygons yet, so KISS
+   * Space - links the vertices in the order they were placed.
+Note: There is no testing for non-simple polygons yet, so KISS
  * Selecting Mode:
    * Left Click and Drag - move a shape around
-   * Left Click, Hold + Delete/Backspace - delete shape
+   * Hold Left Click + Delete/Backspace - delete shape
    * Ctrl + Left Click - marks a shape.
 If 2 shapes are selected B replaces A and the new shape becomes B
    * Keyboard/Numpad "+" - calculates Minkowski sum (A + B)
    * Keyboard/Numpad "-" - calculates Minkowski difference (A - B)